sachin-panayil/npd/COMMUNITY.md

 | Technical Lead | Fred Trotter | DSAC |
 | Engineer | Sarah Popelka | DSAC |

+See [CODEOWNERS.md](.github/CODEOWNERS.md) for a list of those responsible for the code and documentation in this repository.

 See [Community Guidelines](#NDH-open-source-community-guidelines) on principles and guidelines for participating in this open source project.